stevenjchang/fav_podcasts/README.md

 What should you do next?
-  done - Lets put in dummy data to see what it looks like Lets migrate the other categories
+  done - Lets put in dummy data to see what it looks like done - Lets migrate the other categories
+  Lets put dummy data in the seed file